japsu/edegal-legacy/README.md

 Sorry, this is a bit technical at the moment.
 There will be a browser-based uploader.
 Some day.
 I think.

 At this moment you need to import album at a time.
-First, put the pictures somewhere under the document root.
-Let's assume `public/pictures/my-new-album`.

     # (If you havent yet created the root album - do this only once)
     bin/edegal setup --title "My Photo Gallery"